wiggitywhitney/mcp-commit-story/fictional-user-story.md

 One Month Later

 Bonnie's manager asks her to write a post for the engineering blog about the merchant onboarding project.
-She runs: mcp-journal blogify journal/daily/2025-05-*.md
+She runs: mcp-commit-story blogify journal/daily/2025-05-*.md

 # Building Global Merchant Onboarding: A Month-Long Journey